-The most recent update primarily centers around our evolving understanding of the risks and benefits of integrase inhibitor use -- particularly dolutegravir -- in the context of pregnancy and conception.
+The prior update, on Dec.
+24, 2019, primarily centered around our evolving understanding of the risks and benefits of integrase inhibitor use -- particularly dolutegravir -- in the context of pregnancy and conception.
 Notably, dolutegravir was made a preferred antiretroviral for women who are pregnant and an alternative antiretroviral for women seeking to conceive.
 Language was also added to encourage providers to empower their patients to make informed decisions regarding the use of dolutegravir and other HIV medications.

-These adjustments reflect only the latest of a series of changes over the past couple of years to the lists of preferred and alternative regimens, as a range of new data have become available regarding the safety and efficacy of newer antiretrovirals, particularly integrase inhibitors such as dolutegravir and raltegravir (Isentress, part of the fixed-dose drug Dutrebis).
+These adjustments reflect only the latest of a series of changes over the past couple of years to the lists of preferred and alternative regimens, as a range of new data have become available regarding the safety and efficacy of newer antiretrovirals, particularly integrase inhibitors such as dolutegravir and raltegravir.

 Pediatric Opportunistic Infection Prevention and Treatment Guidelines